• Skip to primary navigation

 Many cases of discrimination go through a state agency.
 Your lawyer will know if your situation should be handled under federal rather than state law.

-• Under state law, the process begins with a complaint filed to the Indiana Civil Rights Commission.
+• Under state law, the process begins with a complaint filed with the Indiana Civil Rights Commission.
 You can file this complaint by phone, mail, online, or in person.

 • The Commission will then review your complaint and help you draft a Complaint of Discrimination Form.